Space-Paragon1/Academic-digital-twin-simulator/README.md

 **Login returns "Invalid email or password"**
 The seed student (`alex.demo@university.edu`) has no password — it was created before auth was added.
 Use the guest path: paste `localStorage.setItem('adt_student_id', '3')` in the browser console.
 To create a real account, go to `/login` → Register.

+**"column students.is_verified does not exist" on Railway** Railway uses PostgreSQL.
+Run the migration by redeploying — the `lifespan` startup handler in `main.py` runs `ALTER TABLE` statements to add any missing columns.
+If the error persists, trigger a fresh deploy with "Clear build cache" enabled.

 **AI advisor returns "Invalid API key"**
 Re-copy your key from console.anthropic.com → Settings → API Keys.
 Make sure there are no spaces or line breaks in `backend/.env`.

 **AI advisor returns "credit balance too low"**
 Add credits at console.anthropic.com → Settings → Plans & Billing.

+**Password reset / verification emails not arriving** Resend's free plan only sends to the account owner's email without domain verification.
+Verify a custom domain in the Resend dashboard (free with GitHub Education) to send to any address.

 **Canvas import returns "Invalid Canvas token"** Generate a new token: Canvas → Account → Settings → New Access Token.
 Copy the full token with no trailing spaces.